websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/data-frameworks/implementing-an-item-selector.md

    Once you have the URL, you must provide a way to open the item selector and then define how to use the result.

-1. A button is a simple UI element you can use to open an item selector.
-You can use a [Clay button](https://clayui.com/docs/components/button.html) tag to create a button to open your item selector:
+1. You can use a [Clay button](https://clayui.com/docs/components/button.html) tag to create a button to open your item selector:

    ```jsp
    <clay:button